 Along with understanding your target audience, you need to know your competition as well.
 You need to figure out why consumers should choose your product over the competition.

 3) Tell Your Story

 Storytelling is one of the most powerful techniques that you can use for your PR and content marketing.
-The reason for this is because consumer behaviour has changed, and consumers now prefer more personal stories.
+The reason for this is that consumer behavior has changed, and consumers now prefer more personal stories.
 Consumers want to know the faces behind the brand name.
-For this reason, giving them a sneak-peak into the passion that drives your brand is a sure-fire way to connect with them.
+For this reason, giving them a sneak-peak into the passion that drives your brand is a surefire way to connect with them.
 Creating this type of behind-the-scenes content allows companies to develop a unique brand story and engage with audiences.

 Every brand’s approach to storytelling will be different, depending on the resources available.
-Even so, some common assets that can be used to tell a company’s story include a blog and social media posts, news releases and fact sheets, a strategy for targeted outreach to trade publications and relevant news sites, demo videos, relevant visuals, presentations, paid campaigns, and social media events.
+Even so, some common assets that can be used to tell a company’s story include a blog and social media posts, news releases and fact sheets.
+This approach should also include a strategy for targeted outreach to trade publications and relevant news sites, demo videos, relevant visuals, presentations, paid campaigns, and social media events.

 With all these components, companies can get customers excited for a product before they even see it.
-Excitement and hype can be built over time using a comprehensive content marketing strategy.
+You can build excitement and hype over time using a comprehensive content marketing strategy.

 Testing out a new product is essential when launching new products.
 So, to avoid the risk of investing in a product that is defective before it hits the market, you should get media professionals and consumers to test the product and give feedback.
 This step allows you to avoid attracting undesirable customer reviews that can damage your credibility in the industry.

-Once you have developed a prototype or test model of your product, you need to start requesting feedback from testers, loved ones, media professionals, and others people who can help you eliminate the problems with the test product.
+Once you have developed a prototype or test model of your product, you need to start requesting feedback from testers, and loved ones.
+You can also ask media professionals to help you eliminate the problems with the test product.
 It is necessary to go through this step because making subtle changes can mean a world of difference in the quality of your final product.

 5) Put Media Outreach On Overdrive